orontee/porte-monnaie/README.rst

 Installation
 ------------

-1. Make sure that the host satisfies the dependancies listed in the file ``requirements.txt``.
+1. Make sure that the host satisfies the dependencies listed in the file ``requirements.txt``.

 2. Some Django settings are inherited from the environment: You must